How to create an image of a drive in UFS Explorer

 If the target storage is larger than the source one (a larger disk, a larger existing image, and so on), it is possible to define an offset on the target storage in the range from zero to the difference of the storage sizes, for instance, to overwrite a certain partition on the target storage.

 This parameter defines the path for a file to which the defective blocks will be mapped out.
 In addition to the header, the file has a simple map, where each byte sets the status of 4 blocks (512 Bytes or 4 KB, depending on the settings for the size of the block for reading).

 This configuration allows choosing the location for an optional log file.
 Such a file will contain events like reading errors, jumps, etc. and can be used for diagnostics.

-Skip number of blocks … after number of subsequent defects
+Skip number of sectors … after number of consecutive bad sectors

 When the option is enabled, having encountered a defective block the software checks the number of consecutive defects.
 If this number is greater than or equals to the specified number, a jump is performed on the given number of blocks and the reading is performed from that location.
 If the readout is successful, the status gets reset and the normal mode gets resumed.